ethereum/ethereum-org-website/src/content/developers/docs/nodes-and-clients/run-a-node/index.md

 - [Stereum](https://stereum.net/ethereum-node-setup/)
     - Launcher for installing clients on a remote server via SSH connection with a GUI setup guide, control center and many features, e.g. app for monitoring nodes from your phone.
 - [NiceNode](https://www.nicenode.xyz/)
-    - Launcher with the easiest user experience, choose clients and start them with a few clicks.
+    - Launcher with the easiest user experience to run a node on your computre.
+Just choose clients and start them with a few clicks.
 Still in development.
 - [DappNode](https://docs.dappnode.io/get-started/installation/custom-hardware/installation/overview/)
     - DappNode doesn't come only with a machine from a vendor.
 The software, the actual node launcher and control center with many features can be used on arbitrary hardware.
 - [eth-docker](https://eth-docker.net/docs/About/Overview/)
     - Automatized setup using Docker focused on easy and secure staking.
-It requires basic terminal and docker knowledge, recommended for a bit more advanced users.
+It requires basic terminal and Docker knowledge, recommended for a bit more advanced users.

 ### Manual clients setup {#manual-setup}